jbrucker/guessing-game/README.md

 When running JavaFX projects from a command line or JAR file, a common problem is a NullPointerException wth message "Location Must Be Specified".
 This may be caused by fxml files not being present in the "build" directory or JAR file.

 Check that your fxml files have all been copied to the "build" directory and included in the JAR file.
 You can view contents of a JAR file using any ZIP viewer such as WinZip, or `jar -t jarfile.jar`.

+The IDE *should* copy your .fxml files from the `src/` directory to the build directory, but sometimes it does not.
+When you create a JAR file, verify in the dialogs that the IDE includes .fxml files in the JAR, too.